-Mortgage applications decreased 1.5 percent from two weeks earlier, according to data from the Mortgage Bankers Association’s (MBA) Weekly Mortgage Applications Survey for the week ending January 3, 2020.
-The results include adjustments to account for the holidays.Click on graph for larger image.
+Mortgage applications decreased 0.1 percent from one week earlier, according to data from the Mortgage Bankers Association’s (MBA) Weekly Mortgage Applications Survey for the week ending June 28, 2019.Click on graph for larger image.

-The average contract interest rate for 30-year fixed-rate mortgages with conforming loan balances ($484,350 or less) decreased to 3.91 percent from 3.95 percent, with points increasing to 0.34 from 0.31 (including the origination fee) for 80 percent loan-to-value ratio (LTV) loans.
+The average contract interest rate for 30-year fixed-rate mortgages with conforming loan balances ($484,350 or less) increased to 4.07 percent from 4.06 percent, with points increasing to 0.36 from 0.35 (including the origination fee) for 80 percent loan-to-value ratio (LTV) loans.

 The first graph shows the refinance index since 1990.

 Mortgage rates have declined from close to 5% late last year to around 4% now.

 Just about anyone who bought or refinanced over the last year or so can refinance now.
 But it would take another significant decline in rates for a further large increase in refinance activity.

 The second graph shows the MBA mortgage purchase index

 According to the MBA, purchase activity is up 10% year-over-year.

 Posted by Calculated Risk on 7/03/2019 07:00:00 AM